amit-dali/aws-lambda/cost_saving/README.md

 }

 There are other solutions available provided by AWS itself, but those are requires more AWS resource usage such as DynamoDB as well as less control over the Lambda function code.

+TODO:
+Predictive scheduling using machine learning, with help of algorithms that detect changes in daily patterns and marking identified resources.
+This is with reference to Predictive Scaling feature of AWS.